wojtask/clrs4e-solutions/CONVENTIONS.md

 ### Pictures and tables
 * Try to be as close to the style in the textbook, as possible.
 * For pictures and tables use the same numbering format as for exercises/problems they belong to.
-Avoid referencing to the pictures in the solution text if not necessary, instead put all the picture or table details in their caption.
+Reference to the picture in the solution text is necessary, as the picture might have been placed on a different page.
+Use a simple reference, and put all the picture or table details in their caption.